-The Master of Arts and Master of Science degrees in Applied Statistics provide students with the necessary background to seek employment in statistics or a related field.
+The Master of Arts and Master of Science degrees in Applied Statistics provide students with the necessary background to seek employment in statistics, data sciences or a related field.
 The degree programs provide training in applied statistics and consulting, as well as in the theory of statistics pertinent to applications.
 In addition, students are required to study an approved area outside of statistics at the graduate level.
 Possible areas include numerical analysis, biostatistics, education, economics, sociology, psychology, biology, business, bioinformatics, computer science, mathematical finance, and many others.

 While both MA and MS are valid options, admission to MS is rare.
 Almost all of our current Applied Statistics master students are in Master of Arts (nonthesis option).